OpenDSA/OpenDSA/RST/en/Blockchain/Permissionless.rst

    :scripts: AV/Blockchain/ProofOfWork.js
    :output: show

+How does trusting the chain with the greatest amount of work prevent fraud?
+In the example above, imagine that 'Blk B' as proposed by node 4 contains a fraudulent transaction pretending that some arbitrary user sent node 4 $100.
+It is entirely possible that node 4 can win the "mini lottery" of proposing a valid solution to the chain and successfully have 'Blk B' appended.
+For the time being, this fraudulent transaction will begin to propagate from node B to other nodes, convincing different users on the network that this transaction did indeed occur.
+What prevents this inaccurate and fraudulent 'Blk B' from remaining part of the chain is that node B is unable to consistently win the "mini lottery" of solving the block puzzle before all other nodes.

+There will always be a greater number of nodes who have NOT yet received any indication that the fraudulent transaction in 'Blk B' exists.
+This is because at-first, there is only 1 node preaching the existence of this fake transaction whereas all other nodes on the network are working on the assumption that said transaction has never ocurred.

+As time continues, we see that node 2 is the first node to propose the next valid solution.
+This solution does NOT fit the header of 'Blk B' due to the fact that node B would never have been notified of the fraudulent transaction present in 'Blk B', and thus would not produce a valid solution to match the block.
+Over time, the population of nodes who do not contain 'Blk B' will continue to win the majority of puzzle solutions simply due to their greater control over the network.
+Eventually, every node will be forced to disregard any forked chains with 'Blk B' since there exists such a greater proof of work supporting the chain without 'Blk B'.

+The only way for a malicious user to truly take over control of the public ledger would be for a single entity to effectively and continuously control over 50% of the network's computing power.
+This is the only way to ensure that one user will continually beat-out other nodes in the race to propose valid solutions for the next block.
+In this regard, proof of work preserves consensus by increasing the difficulty for one user to control the network.

 How is a transact propagated through network?
 Good question.
 When a node receives a transaction, it adds the transaction to a list that it maintains for the other nodes.
 Each node has its own list